Braised Meatballs in a Hearty Marinara Sauce

 • Make the tomato sauce.
 In a large pan with a lid, saute the onion in the olive oil over medium low heat for 5 to 7 minutes until soft.

-• Add the garlic, thyme, and red pepper flakes, and saute for one minute.
+• Add the garlic, salt, thyme, black pepper and red pepper flakes, and saute for one minute.

-1 clove garlic, minced, ½ teaspoon dried thyme, 1 pinch red pepper flakes
+1 to 2 cloves garlic, 1 teaspoon salt, ½ teaspoon dried thyme, 1 pinch red pepper flakes, ¼ teaspoon ground black pepper

 • Add the tomatoes and wine and raise the temperature until it starts to bubble vigorously.
 Reduce the temp to a slow simmer and partially cover.
 Cook on low, stirring intermittently to break up the tomatoes, while you make the meatballs.
 Before adding the meatballs, add the sugar and parsley and then salt and pepper to taste.

-1 28 ounce can whole tomatoes, 2 tablespoons vermouth, white or red wine, 1 teaspoon granulated sugar, 2 teaspoon parsley, chopped
+1 28 ounce can whole tomatoes, 2 tablespoons vermouth, white or red wine, 1 teaspoon granulated sugar, 2 teaspoon parsley

 Braised meatballs